All You Need to Know About Using Cyanuric Acid (Pool Stabilizer) for Your Pool

 There is also another situation where high levels of CYA can be an issue.
 The levels will need to be lowered if the water is contaminated with cryptosporidium, a parasite that causes respiratory and gastrointestinal illnesses.
 Popularly known as crypto, it is usually introduced in pool water through feces and is very common in public pools.
 It is resistant to regular chlorine levels and can only be eradicated if CYA is reduced to below 15 ppm.

 How Can I Lower Cyanuric Acid Levels?

-Check your cyanuric acid levels before you take any steps.
+Check your CYA levels before you take any steps.
 If you find out that the levels are high, the first step is to check whether you are using stabilized chlorine.
 The best way to check this is to look for any of these names on the label of your chlorine – potassium dichloroisocyanurate, sodium dichloroisocyanurate or trichloroisocyanurate.

-Cyanuric acid can linger in the pool plaster, filter or other parts of the pool so if the levels aren’t going down, you may have to replace those.
+CYA can linger in the pool plaster, filter or other parts of the pool so if the levels aren’t going down, you may have to replace those.

-Check the Levels Regularly
+Check the Cyanic Acid in Pool Levels Regularly